cncf/devstats.archive/README.md

 This toolset can either replace velodrome or just add value to `velodrome`.

-They both can use shared InfluxDB (We are naming series in such a way to avoid conflicts with existing ones).
+They both can use shared InfluxDB (assuming there are no series names conflicts, but gha2db can prefix every serie with some special value if needed.)

-Then we can just add new dashboards that use my `gha2db`/`db2influx` workflow in the existing Grafana, and add a cron job that will keep them up to date.
+Then we can just add new dashboards that use my `gha2db`/`db2influx` workflow in the existing Grafana, or we can just use gha2db alone.

 # Adding new metrics

 To add new metrics we need to:
 1) Define parameterized SQL (with `{{from}}` and `{{to}}` params) that returns this metric data.
-2) Add `db2influx` call for this metric in `gha2db_sync` tool.
+2) Define this metric in [metrics/metrics.yaml](https://github.com/cncf/gha2db/blob/master/metrics/metrics.yaml) (file used by `gha2db_sync` tool).
-3) If metrics create data gaps (for example returns multipe rows with different counts depending on data range), add automatic filling gaps in [gaps.yaml](https://github.com/cncf/gha2db/blob/master/metrics/gaps.yaml) (file is used by `z2influx` tool).
+3) If metrics create data gaps (for example returns multipe rows with different counts depending on data range), add automatic filling gaps in [metrics/gaps.yaml](https://github.com/cncf/gha2db/blob/master/metrics/gaps.yaml) (file is used by `z2influx` tool).
 4) Add test coverage in [metrics_test.go](https://github.com/cncf/gha2db/blob/master/metrics_test.go).
-5) Add Grafana dashboard or row that displays this metric
+5) Add Grafana dashboard or row that displays this metric.
-6) Export new Grafana dashboard to JSON
+6) Export new Grafana dashboard to JSON.
 7) Create PR for the new metric.
-8) Explain how metrics SQLs works in USAGE.md (currently this is pending for all metrics defined so far)
+8) Explain how metrics SQLs works in USAGE.md (currently this is pending for all metrics defined so far).

-# Local development
-Local development is much easier:
-1) Install psql, influx, grafana - all with default options.
-2) Fetch populated psql database [Postgres database dump](https://cncftest.io/web/k8s.sql.xz)
-3) Just run Go tools manually: `structure`, `gha2db`, `db2influx`, `gha2db_sync`, `runq`, `z2influx`, `import_affs`.
-4) Run tests locally, plaese see [testing](https://github.com/cncf/gha2db/blob/master/TESTING.md)

 # Database structure details